gollum/gollum/README.md

-tree.each {|entry| puts entry.inspect} # Loop over the Tree's children (Blobs and Trees) tree.trees # An array of the Tree's child Trees tree.blobs # An array of the Tree's child Blobs Porcelain::ls_tree(repo, repo.tree("example"), :print => true, :recursive => true, :branch => 'mybranch') # Outputs the Tree's contents to $stdout.
+tree.each {|entry| puts entry.inspect} # Loop over the Tree's children (Blobs and Trees) tree.trees # An array of the Tree's child Trees tree.blobs # An array of the Tree's child Blobs Porcelain::ls_tree(repo, repo.tree("example"), :print => true, :recursive => true, :ref => 'mybranch') # Outputs the Tree's contents to $stdout.
 Faster for recursive listing than Tree#each.
-Passing nil as the second argument lists the entire repository.
-Branch defaults to HEAD.
+Passing nil as the second argument lists the entire repository. ref defaults to HEAD.
 ```

 ### Creating blobs and trees from scratch